forbesye/cs373/HTML_CSS_JS_React.md

 ```

+I can then create an instance of this Counter component by writing `<Counter />` anywhere I would put HTML.
+You can end up having React components within React components, which is a powerful tool.
+As well, each instance of Counter has its own variable `count`, so we don't have to mess with different `id`s and bindings to said `id`s like we would in React.

 The curly braces for `{count}` and `{() => setCount(oldCount => oldCount + 1)}` allows you to "jump" between HTML and JavaScript.
 Being able to place these dynamic variables that auto-update the DOM when its values are modified is a key feature of React.

 The `useState` function returns `count` and `setCount`, a variable and a function respectively.
 The `count` has an initial value of 0, as it was the argument that was passed into `useState`.
 To update count, you need to call the function `setCount` and pass in the new value as an argument.
 You need to call `setCount` instead of simply doing `count++` or `count = count + 1`, as invoking `setCount` lets React know to update all places where `count` is referenced in the DOM.